-Petitions for Spring Break will not considered or available without specific request and permission from a department and may need to be addressed as a special Travel Registration Application.
-See Ms. Inemesit Williams in the SDSU Study Abroad office or assistance.
+Petitions for Spring Break will not considered or available without specific request and permission from a department and may need to be addressed via an alternate application type.
+See Ms. Inemesit Williams in the SDSU Study Abroad office for assistance.

-See details below on the review cycles & suggested timelines for submitted application review.
+See details below on the petition review cycles & suggested timelines for submitted application review.

-Students planning to request any non-SDSU international activity should make sure to submit a petition in advance to request permission to participate for the purpose of fulfilling SDSU credit or international experience requirements.
+Students planning to request any non-SDSU international activity should submit their petition in advance to request permission to participate for the purpose of fulfilling SDSU credit or international experience requirements.
 Any petitions is potentially approved will be required to be covered under the California State University Mandated Foreign Travel Insurance Program plan.

 More details can be found via the SDSU Risk Management website: http://bfa.sdsu.edu/safety/riskmanagement/off-campus-activities/foreign-travel.aspx

 If you are interested in a program that does not appear in Aztecs Abroad database and you plan to participate to transfer credit to SDSU or to fulfill an international experience requirement, you have the option to submit a petition for special consideration for a program of your choice.
 Be prepared justify why an existing approved program in the same location does not meet your needs and goals.
 Some possible reasons why a petition might be approved include a different duration of the program, language level, GPA requirements, a significant cost difference, or the academic fields offered.
 An approved petition does not mean that a program is approved for all students; approval is only applied to the specific individual.